DenisMot/ScilabSignalCorrelation/readme.md

 ![](DOC/Before.png)

 In the previous figure we see that:
-* there is an offset between the two signals, and a small difference is scale
+* there is an offset between the two signals and a difference is scale
 * both signals show a drop
 * the "drops" in A and B should occur at the same time
 * if we "slide" signal B to the right (later in time) we get the best correspondance when the "drops" align, when B is sled of `Delay` samples.